skynettoday/skynet-today/_posts/briefs/2020-06-21-face-recog-police.md

 In particular, the following immediate issues remain:

 *   Amazon is still engaged with the police in surveillance applications - Ring allegedly [has partnered with over 1000 police departments in the US](https://www.cnet.com/features/rings-work-with-police-lacks-solid-evidence-of-reducing-crime/).
-*   Smaller companies (Clearview, etc.): Even if Microsoft and Amazon decide to go as far as IBM has in the moral sense, the fact remains that companies like Clearview AI and Banjo continue to offer facial recognition services.
+*   Even if Microsoft and Amazon decide to go as far as IBM has in the moral sense, the fact remains that companies like Clearview AI and Banjo continue to offer facial recognition services.
 As long as there are people who want to continue to use facial recognition for any purpose, its development will go on.
 *   Without substantive federal regulations on such technology, no one company (or three companies) will have much of an impact on the development and use of facial recognition technology and the associated risks.

 The current spotlight on the existing and potential abuses of face recognition technology is pressuring both industry leaders and governments to re-evaluate and re-imagine the future of face recognition.